Hola, Kenya: History

 Hola was the site of a detention camp, the location of the Hola massacre in 1959.
 Eleven Mau Mau detainees were clubbed to death by prison wardens employed by the British.
 The victims were Mau Mau rebels being held in the camp as part of Operation Anvil.
-After the Hola massacre the name of Hola was changed to Galole by the colonial government so that this episode would be forgotten.
-In 1971, in a bid to revive African history, President Jomo Kenyatta ordered that Galole revert to its original name.
+After the Hola massacre the name 'Hola' was changed to Galole by the colonial government so that this episode would be forgotten.
+In 1971, in a bid to revive African history, the then President Jomo Kenyatta ordered that Galole revert to its original name.
 Kenyatta gave this order after he met with a large delegation from Tana River.
 Since then, Galole is again known as Hola.